 Are your products Vegan?

 100%.
 Our products are as vegan as a tempeh BLT with extra Veganaise.
+We're also Leaping Bunny certified cruelty-free!
 We love animals and go to great lengths to avoid any suppliers that even look at an animal funny.
 If any of our suppliers or vendors are unable to prove that they are cruelty free, we won’t go near ‘em.

 Are your products safe to use during pregnancy?